Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

   angstroms is to provide easy access to Regional Ocean Modeling System (ROMS) output for R.

-Links to other software used can be accessed via the [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools).
+Until the wiki is relocated please <a href="mailto:atlantis@csiro.au?subject=Atlantis%20InQuiry">contact the developers</a> to links to other software used.

 <hr>